cjratcliff/ml-compiled/docs/layers.rst

 Hard attention
 ''''''''''''''''''''
+Form of attention that attends only to one input, unlike soft attention.
 Trained using the REINFORCE algorithm since, unlike other forms of attention, it is not differentiable.

 Self-attention
 ''''''''''''''''''